faixan23/hyperledger-fabric-term-project/README.md

 nodemon index.js
 ```

-5- Check that API is running or not by visiting the following [installation instructions](http://localhost:8080).
+5- Check that API is running or not by visiting the following [link](http://localhost:8080).